vladutmargineanu/vladutmargineanu/README.md

  ---

-- 💼 Any freelance work? do reach, [email](mailto:vladut.margineanu@gmail.com).
+- 💼 Any freelance work?
+Do reach, [email](mailto:vladut.margineanu@gmail.com).
-- 💬 Ask me about anything, I am happy to help.
+- 💬 Ask me about anything, I am happy to help!

 ---